 Eleanor joined SDDirect in 2012 as a Gender Advisor in the SDDirect team that is supporting delivery of the DFID Nigeria Stability and Reconciliation Programme (NSRP).
 This is a peace building programme on which SDDirect is one of the core implementing partners.
-Eleanor’s current role is Output Lead on Women and Girls for NSRP.
+Eleanor’s current role is Manager for Women and Girls.

 She is a medical doctor and holder of a Masters in human rights and democratisation from Venice, Italy.
 Her career has spanned working as an anaesthetist with South East Kent health Authority, UK, and running a private medical practice in Nigeria.
 She left clinical practice to work in the development field as a health, gender and human rights consultant for agencies including CIDA, UN, DFID.